 The secret of restaurant-style Yangzhou fried rice is to make sure the rice is not mushy and wet.
 Leftover rice always meets the standard because of water evaporation.
 But if you want to make egg fried rice right now and there is no leftover rice by hand.
 Chilling the freshly cooked rice is another way.

-Although a wok is believed to be the best tool for stir-fried rice, it needs several tips for beginners.
+The best tool for perfect fried rice is a wok, in which you can quickly move all the grains.
+Along with the movement, the grains are well separated while all the other ingredients and seasonings are well mixed.
+Wok is believed to be the best tool for stir-fried rice, it needs several tips for beginners.
 If you have no confidence about using the wok, you can also use a non-stick pan to make this fried rice

 For wok beginners, it will a little bit hard to handle because the starch of the rice may lead to a sticky texture.
 If the rice starts to stick to the wok, the process can be extremely messy.
 So you can start with a non-stick pan or follow the tips to avoid sticky problems.